srct/roomlist/README.md

 To set up the PostgreSQL database, open a terminal and type in the following commands:

-``First, we must install some dependencies for PostgreSQL.`` ``$ sudo apt-get install libpq-dev python-dev`` ``Next, we need to install PostgreSQL.``
+First, we must install some dependencies for PostgreSQL.

+``$ sudo apt-get install libpq-dev python-dev``

+Next, we need to install PostgreSQL.

-``$ sudo apt-get install postgresql postgresql-contrib`` ``Now, we need to become the postgres user, create our database, and create our user.`` ``$ sudo su - postgres``
+``$ sudo apt-get install postgresql postgresql-contrib``

+Now, we need to become the postgres user, create our database, and create our user.

+``$ sudo su - postgres``
 ``$ createdb roomlist``

+Choose your username, and execute the next command without the quotes.

-``$ createuser -P``
+``$ createuser -P "your_username"``

-``Now follow the prompts, the username should be "django" (without the qoutes) and the password should be "H0jrp0llTJ" (without the qoutes).
-Next enter 'n' and press "Enter" for the following three promts.``
+You'll then be prompted to twice enter your password.
+Choose a strong passphrase for production.
+For local development, password strength is less important.

-``Finally, we need to enter the PostgreSQL command line interface to grant permissions.`` ``$ psql``
+Finally, we need to enter the PostgreSQL command line interface to grant permissions.

+``$ psql``
-``postgres=# GRANT ALL PRIVILEGES ON DATABASE roomlist TO django;`` Your PostgreSQL database should now be set up to work with the Roomlist project.
+``postgres=# GRANT ALL PRIVILEGES ON DATABASE roomlist TO django;``

+Your PostgreSQL database should now be set up to work with the Roomlist project.

+Copy the secret.py.template and config.py.template to secret.py and config.py respectively.
+For each, follow the comment instruction provided in each file.

 Next, run `python manage.py migrate`, then `python manage.py runserver`.
 Have your virtualenvironment running and with the requirements.txt installed.